AlexanderSalter/MMM-Instagram2020/README.md

 Note: The authorisation process uses a key stored in `accesstoken.cfg` under the module directory.
 This allows access to the account for 60 days.
 There is a mechanism in place to renew the key every time MagicMirror2 is restarted.
-If the access token gets to old, the interface will return to the Auth link state.
+If the access token gets to old, the interface will return to the authorisation link state.

 ![Image of Authorisation Process Step 4](https://github.com/AlexanderSalter/MMM-Instagram2020/blob/master/readme_images/Auth%20Step%204.png)

 # License